madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 **Online Installment payment integration | Optional**

-Enabling this feature will display additional payment options to the customer, for *Online Installment* payment where the Card Issuer and Acquiring Bank is the same entity (e.g: BNI Card and BNI Acquiring bank).
+Enabling this feature will display additional payment options to the customer, for *Online Installment* payment where the *Card Issuer* and *Acquiring Bank* is the same entity.
+For example, if a customer makes an installment payment using BNI Card and the *Acquiring Bank* is also BNI.

 **Offline Installment payment integration | Optional**

-Enabling this feature will display additional payment options to customer, for *Offline Installment* where the Card Issuer and Acquiring Bank don't have to be same entity (e.g: BNI Card and Mandiri Acquiring Bank)
+Enabling this feature will display additional payment options to customer, for *Offline Installment* where the *Card Issuer* and *Acquiring Bank* don't have to be same entity.
+For example, if a customer makes an installment payment using BNI Card and the *Acquiring Bank* is Mandiri.

 ?>***Note***: You can use different Midtrans Account for every Snap model payment method.
-To do so, you should configure the *Access Key* in Optional section `“Use different Midtrans account”`.
-If the optional *Access Key* is empty, the plugins will automatically use *Access Key* on Basic Settings.

-Currently, the built-in BCA KlikPay landing page will only use *Server Key* from basic settings of Snap payment integration
+To do so, configure the *Access Key* in Optional section `“Use different Midtrans account”`.
+If the optional *Access Key* is empty, the plugins will automatically use *Access Key* on Basic Settings.<br>Currently, the built-in BCA KlikPay landing page only use *Server Key* from basic settings of Snap payment integration.

 <details>
 <summary>

 #### Customize configuration
 </summary>
-To customize configuration these are configurable are described as given below.
+The table given below describes the fields to customize configurations.

 <article>